-Standing on top of the boat, I could see how a pod of four or five southern right whales swam around the boat.
+Standing on top of the deck, I could see how a pod of four or five southern right whales swim around us.
 They were huge!

-The captain told us that the whales would often come super close to the boat, but they’d never hit it.
+The captain told us the whales would often come super close.
 In spite of their large bodies, they somehow knew to keep themselves just inches from the vessel.
-Once or twice, one even swam underneath the boat to appear again on the other side.
+Once or twice, they even swam underneath the boat to appear again on the other side.

-This time, we’d found a pod of humpback whales.
-They weren’t too impressed with us, though, and only briefly came to say hello.
-So we admired them from a bit further away until we headed back to Simon’s Town.
+This time, we'd found a pod of humpback whales.
+They weren't too impressed with us, though, and only briefly came to say hello.
+So we admired them from a bit further away until we headed back.

-When we approached the harbor, I thought: “That was quick!” but then I realized we’d been out at sea for almost three hours.
-We didn’t see any spectacular jumps or anything like that, but I’d loved every moment of the experience and I’d do it again in a heartbeat.
+When we approached the harbor, I thought: “That was quick!” but then I realized we'd been out at sea for almost three hours.
+We didn't see any spectacular jumps or anything, but I'd loved every moment of the experience and I'd do it again in a heartbeat.

-Simon’s Town boat trips with Simon’s Town Boat Company leave from the harbor at Wharf Street.
-It’s just a small side street from the M4 main road.
-You can park on the street nearby, or take an Uber there like we did.
+Trips with Simon's Town Boat Company leave from the harbor at Wharf Street.
+It's just a small side street from the M4 main road.
+You can park on the street nearby, or take an Uber there as we did.

-As the best time to see whales in Cape Town is during South African winter/beginning of spring, it won’t be warm on the boat.
+As the whale watching season is South African winter/beginning of spring, it won't be warm while out on the water.
 Dress accordingly.

-Hermanus is one of the most popular places for whale watching in South Africa and rightfully so.
-It offers some of the best watching in the world, both from the shore and from the water.
-The town even has the Hermanus Whale Festival which takes place annually around the end of September/beginning of October.
+Hermanus offers some of the best whale watching in the world, from the shore and the water.
+They even have the Hermanus Whale Festival which takes place annually around the end of September/beginning of October.

 We saw whales at several moments during our walk.
-The most memorable one was probably when we were having lunch at Dutchies, a cafe by the beach, and we could see a southern right whale swim along the shore right from the terrace.
+The most memorable one was probably when we were having lunch at Dutchies, a cafe by the beach.
+We could see a southern right whale swim along the shore right from the terrace.

-Based on our very limited experience, I wouldn’t say there’s one best place to see whales in Hermanus, but there is one place I think everyone goes to.
+Based on our very limited experience, I wouldn't say there's one best place to see southern right whales in Hermanus, but there is one place I think everyone goes to.

 Gearing's Point is a spot that sticks out a bit into the ocean and thus gives you a great view of the water.
 You can get there even if you're not walking the Cliff Path as it's right by Hermanus's commercial center.

-It’s also where you’re likely to find the Hermanus Whale Crier.
-The Whale Crier of Hermanus is the only whale crier in the world.
-The job was created by the city in 1992 and has since been taken up by several men.
-When the Whale Crier spots a whale, he lets everyone know by blowing a big horn.
+It's here you're likely to find the Hermanus Whale Crier (the only whale crier in the world)!
+The job was created by the city in 1992 and has since been taken up by several men who let everyone know they've seen a whale by blowing a big horn.
 He answers questions about whales and tells stories about the history of the city.

 Robberg Nature Reserve – Plettenberg Bay